nvl1109/fwup/README.md

 over the archive feature means that firmware validation is mostly done on the fly, so you'll want to verify the archive first (see the `-V` option).

+# Helper scripts

+While not the original use of `fwup`, it can be convenient to convert other files to  `.fw` files. `fwup` comes with the following shell script helpers:

+* `img2fwup` - convert a raw image file to a `.fw` file
+* `dir2fwup` - convert a directory of files to a `.fw` file that creates a FAT-formatted filesystem with them

+A use case for the `img2fwup` script is to convert a large SDCard image file to one that is compressed and checksumed by `fwup` for distribution.

 # Versioning

 `fwup` uses [semver](https://semver.org) for versioning.
 For example, if you are